k98kurz/bluegenes-python/readme.md

 Note that the randomness may cause some tests to occasionally fail.
 I halved the change of a random test failure every time one was encountered, but there are by definition no guarantees of deterministic behavior when working with random numbers.
 In other words, just run the test suite a few times.
-I'm aiming for <1% change of a random test failure.
+I have tuned it for <1% chance of a random test failure (measured).

 ## ISC License